-Out of the beaten track, Compiegne, 60 km north from Paris, is a lovely old city at the edge of a marvelous royal forest.
-It also boasts a royal Palace, inhabited by Napoleon, and a spectacular medieval castle.
-A great place for a day out of Paris.
+Compiegne, 60 km north from the City of Lights, is an out of the beaten track city at the edge of a marvelous royal forest.
+It boasts a royal Palace, inhabited by Napoleon, and Pierrefonds, a spectacular medieval castle.
+Famous places in France.

 Compiegne Forest is, with Fontainebleau Forest, one of the great royal hunting forests of France.
-Sixty kilometers north of Paris by A1 freeway, close to Charles de Gaulle Paris Airport, it has superb oak and beech trees.
-Compiegne Forest attracts horse and bicycle riders and is a perfect destination from Paris for a day.
-One hour train from Paris to Compiegne.
+Sixty kilometers north of the City of Lights by A1 freeway, close to Charles de Gaulle Airport, it has superb oak and beech trees.
+Compiegne Forest attracts horse and bicycle riders and is a perfect destination from the city for a day.
+One hour train from the city to Compiegne.
 Train tickets.
 Rent a bicycle at the station and you are ready for a great day.

 Top Paris gardens.